Dealing with an Emergency Abroad: The FCDO and travel insurance

 Insurewithease.com provides cover for Personal Money on our Silver, Gold, and Platinum policies; please see your policy wording for full terms and conditions.

-If you're sick or injured abroad, the FCO cannot pay for your medical treatment or provide treatment themselves, this is why they strongly advise you to make sure you have travel insurance every time you travel abroad, regardless of whether your trip is for a couple of days or a couple of months.
+If you're sick or injured abroad, the FCDO cannot pay for your medical treatment or provide treatment themselves, this is why they strongly advise you to make sure you have travel insurance every time you travel abroad, regardless of whether your trip is for a couple of days or a couple of months.
+Make sure you have comprehensive travel insurance.
+Your travel insurance will cover the cost of unexpected emergency medical treatment whilst you are abroad. insurewithease.com can cover you.

 Insurewithease.com provides cover for Medical and Repatriation expenses up to £10 million on our Silver, Gold and Platinum policies.
 Our medical emergency assistance team are available by phone 24 hours a day, 365 days a year from anywhere in the world.